 I hope the above article exploring migration options from the MicroLogix 1500 was helpful.

-If you have any comments, questions, or suggestions, please don’t hesitate to share them by using the “Leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions, please don't hesitate to share them by using the “post a comment or question” link below.

 Sponsor and Advertise: Get your product or service in front of our 75K followers while also supporting independent automation journalism by sponsoring or advertising with us!
 Learn more in our Media Guide here, or contact us using this form.

 - FactoryTalk Linx (P140) - February 8, 2023